Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Truncated Nonsmooth Newton Multigrid for brittle fracture

 We first consider the subspaces $V_i = V_{(i+1)/2,\bu}$ for odd $i$ spanned by the $\Dim$ displacement degrees of freedom at the vertex $p_{(i+1)/2}$.
 Noting that elements of this subspace only vary in the displacement component, the minimization problem~\eqref{eq:general_local_problem} is equivalent to

-Here, the restricted functional $L_i(\bv) = \Jcal(\BW^{i-1} + (\bv,0))$ takes the form
+Here, the restricted functional $L_i(\bv) \colonequals \Jcal(\BW^{i-1} + (\bv,0))$ takes the form

 where we have used $(\bu,d)=\BW^{i-1}$.
-The precise nature of $L_i$ depends on the type of energy split used by the model.
-If the isotropic splits~\eqref{eq:symmetric_damaged_energy} or~\eqref{eq:isotropic_volumetric_split} are used, \eqref{eq:local_displacement_increment_energy} is a strictly convex quadratic functional on a vector space, and can be minimized exactly by solving an $\Dim \times \Dim$ system of linear equations.
+The precise nature of $L_i$ depends on the type of energy splitting used by the model.
+If the isotropic splittings~\eqref{eq:symmetric_damaged_energy} or~\eqref{eq:isotropic_volumetric_split} are used, \eqref{eq:local_displacement_increment_energy} is a strictly convex quadratic functional on a vector space, and can be minimized exactly by solving an $\Dim \times \Dim$ system of linear equations.

 For the anisotropic splittings~\eqref{eq:anisotropic_volumetric_split} and~\eqref{eq:spectral_energy_split}, the functional is still strictly convex and once continuously differentiable.
 The classical Hesse matrix, however, is not guaranteed to exist.
 However, by Lemma~\ref{lemma:fully_discrete_properties}, the increment functional is semismooth.
 This suggests various natural choices for local solvers, such as steepest-descent methods or nonsmooth Newton methods~\cite{Ulbrich2002}.
 When these are used to solve the local problems~\eqref{eq:general_local_problem} exactly, global convergence of the overall TNNMG method follows from Theorem~\ref{thm:convergence} and Lemma~\ref{lem:exact_local_solve} above.